AdaCore/training_material/courses/rust_essentials/140_smart_pointers/99_summary.rst

 -  :rust:`Box<T>`

-  -  Allocates on the heap for flexible storage
+  -  Allocates data on the heap for flexible storage

   -  Enables recursive data structures